jcont12/ProgrammingNotes/Langs & Frameworks/React/react.md

 ```

-Another common practice to usig react, is to import the component class from react, and substituting the component function using the component class:
+Another common practice to using react, is to import the component class from react, and substituting the component function using the component class:

 ```javascript